Nishantjain10/DriveScope/README.md

 #### **TypeScript Best Practices**
 - Strict type checking enabled
+- Proper interface definitions for all API responses
+- Generic type usage where appropriate
 - No `any` types allowed
-- Proper interface definitions
-- Generic type usage where appropriate

 #### **React Best Practices**
 - Functional components with hooks